-Gary is an avid hiker.
-He tracks his hikes meticulously, paying close attention to small details like topography.
-During his last hike he took exactly steps.
-For every step he took, he noted if it was an uphill, , or a downhill, step.
-Gary's hikes start and end at sea level and each step up or down represents a unit change in altitude.
+An avid hiker keeps meticulous records of their hikes.
+During the last hike that took exactly steps, for every step it was noted if it was an uphill, , or a downhill, step.
+Hikes always start and end at sea level, and each step up or down represents a unit change in altitude.
 We define the following terms:

-Given Gary's sequence of up and down steps during his last hike, find and print the number of valleys he walked through.
+Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.

-For example, if Gary's path is , he first enters a valley units deep.
-Then he climbs out an up onto a mountain units high.
-Finally, he returns to sea level and ends his hike.
+The hiker first enters a valley units deep.
+Then they climb out and up onto a mountain units high.
+Finally, the hiker returns to sea level and ends the hike.

 countingValleys has the following parameter(s):

-The first line contains an integer , the number of steps in Gary's hike.
+The first line contains an integer , the number of steps in the hike.

-The second line contains a single string , of characters that describe his path.
+The second line contains a single string , of characters that describe the path.